Photograph: Kwinitekw/Connecticut River, by Christine DeLucia

 From english to algonquian: early New England translations

-The American Antiquarian Society has created a digital portal to facilitate access to printed Indigenous sources from the Northeast, with interpretive narratives.
+Kimberly Toney (Nipmuc) created this digital portal at the American Antiquarian Society to facilitate access to printed Indigenous sources from the Northeast, with interpretive narratives.

 Walk Norwich-Uncas leap trail